Incarceration in Norway

-Per capita, Norway has one of the lowest recidivism rates in the world; in 2018 the reconviction rate was 18% within two years of release, with a recidivism rate of 25% after five years.
-Per capita, The country also has one of the lowest crime rates on Earth.
-Norway's prison system houses approximately three thousand offenders.
+Per capita, Norway has one of the lowest recidivism rates globally; in 2018, the reconviction rate was 18 percent within two years of release and 25 percent after five years.
+Per capita, the country also reports relatively low overall crime rates.
+Norway's prison system houses approximately 3,000 individuals at any given time.

-Norway's laws forbid the use of torture and other cruel, inhuman, or degrading treatment as punishment.
-Prison conditions typically meet international standards, and the government permits visits by human rights observers.
-The system is considered to be transparent, and prisoners are represented by an ombudsman, an official appointed to investigate individuals’ complaints against public authority.
+Norwegian law prohibits the use of torture and other cruel, inhuman, or degrading treatment as punishment.
+Prison conditions generally meet international human rights standards, and independent organizations regularly monitor facilities.
+Prisoners also have access to an ombudsman who can investigate complaints about public authorities.